sorceressyidi/Lily-s-Note/docs/计算机逻辑设计基础/Chap2/chap2.md

 #### Standard Forms

 * Standard Sum-of-Products (SOP) : Equations are written as OR of AND terms
-* Standard Sum-of-Products (POP) : Equations are written as AND of OR terms
+* Standard Product-of-Sums (POS) : Equations are written as AND of OR terms

 For a logical function SOP or POS is the optimized（两级门，门级数最小）